SoftwareHeritage/swh-deposit/docs/specs/spec-meta-deposit.rst

 Requirements
 ------------
-The scope of the meta-deposit is different than the sparse-deposit.
+The scope of the metadata-deposit is different than the sparse-deposit.
 While a sparse-deposit creates a revision with referenced directories and content files, the metadata-deposit references one of the
 following: